1aur3nm/jwd-js-solo-assessment/README.md

 1. Calculate the score as the total of the number of correct answers

-2. Add an Event listener for the submit button, which will display the score and highlight the correct answers when the button is clicked
+2. Add an Event listener for the submit button, which will display the score and highlight the correct answers when the button is clicked ✅ - at bottem of Js file unsure about it

-3. Add 2 more questions to the app (each question must have 4 options)
+✅ 3.
+Add 2 more questions to the app (each question must have 4 options)

-4. Reload the page when the reset button is clicked (hint: search window.location)
+✅ 4.
+Reload the page when the reset button is clicked (hint: search window.location)

 5. Add a countdown timer - when the time is up, end the quiz, display the score and highlight the correct answers